 Information and data that are important to the understanding of the business to be conducted at a meeting should be distributed in writing to the directors before the meeting.
 Directors should review these materials in advance of the meeting.
 The Board recognizes that certain items to be discussed at Board meetings are of an extremely sensitive nature and that advance distribution of materials relating to these matters may not be appropriate.

 The Chairman of the Board should establish the agenda for each Board meeting.
 Each director is free to suggest the inclusion of items on the agenda and to raise at any Board meeting subjects that are not on the agenda for that meeting.
 A representative from the Company’s outside counsel should attend each Board meeting.

 Board Presentations and Access to Information.
 The Board encourages the presentation at meetings by managers of the Company who can provide additional insight into matters being discussed or who otherwise serve in important roles that the Chief Executive Officer believes should be given exposure to the Board.
 The Company’s executive management should afford each Board member with access to the Company’s employees and the Company’s independent public accountants.
 The Board encourages management to arrange presentations at Board meetings by the Company’s managers and provide other reports that will enhance the flow of meaningful financial and business information to the Board.

 Executive Sessions.
 Independent directors should meet in executive session regularly.
 The Lead Independent Director or, in his or her absence, another independent director designated by the Lead Independent Director, should preside at all executive sessions.
-The Company’s independent public accountants, finance staff and other employees may be invited to attend these meetings.
+The Company’s independent public accountants, attorneys, finance staff and other directors, officers and employees may be invited to attend these meetings.

 Strategic and Operational Planning.
 The Board should annually review and approve a long-term strategic plan and a one-year operating plan that integrates with strategic plan milestones.